9 Tips for threading your needle - And Other Adventures Embroidery Co

 Also in The Journal

-Hand Embroidery Video Tutorial - Satin Stitch by And Other Adventures Embroidery Co
+Straight Stitch Hand Embroidery Video Tutorial by And Other Adventures Embroidery Co

-Winter Fading Into Spring - The Sia Bouquet Hand Embroidery Pattern by And Other Adventures Embroidery Co
+Woodsy and Romantic Fall Bouquet Hand Embroidery - The Francesca Bouquet by And Other Adventures Embroidery Co